5T33Z0/OC-Little-Translated/E_Compatibility_Charts/README.md

 - **CPU Vendor and product Family**: Intel?
 AMD?
 Mobile?
 Desktop?
 NUC?
 With or without iGPU support?
 - **Discrete GPU**: Vendor and Model (ATI/AMD?, NVIDIA?)
+- **macOS Version**:
-- **macOS Version**: the used CPU family determines the optimal SMBIOS.
-But the latest macOS version is most likely only supported by more recent SMBIOSes.
+	- The used CPU family determines the optimal SMBIOS.
+	- Newest macOS versions most likely only support more recent SMBIOSes.

 For an in-depth guide on choosing the best SMBIOS for your system, please refer to Dortania's [**SMBIOS Guide**](https://dortania-github-io.thrrip.space/OpenCore-Install-Guide/extras/smbios-support.html#how-to-decide)

 ### Notes regarding SMBIOS
 Things you can do on Hackintoshes that you can't do on real Macs:

-- You can use higher/newer SMBIOSes to run newer versions of macOS on officially unsupported CPUs.
+- Use higher/newer SMBIOSes to run newer versions of macOS on officially unsupported CPUs.
-- You can run older versions of macOS with newer/unknown CPUs by utilizing fake CPU-IDs.
+- Run older versions of macOS with newer/unknown CPUs by utilizing fake CPU-IDs.
-- You can make use of macOS Monterey's virtualization capabilities to spoof a supported SMBIOS but let the hardware use the intended SMBIOS for your CPU!
+- Make use of macOS 11.3+ virtualization capabilities to spoof a supported SMBIOS but let the hardware use the intended SMBIOS for your CPU!
 Check my [**Boad-ID VMM spoofing**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) guide to find out how it works.

 ## AppleALC Layout IDs sorted by CODEC
 This [repo](https://github.com/dreamwhite/ChonkyAppleALC-Build) contains all available AppleALC Layout IDs based on the name of the CODEC, while the official AppleALC repo [lists](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs) them all on one page.

-- Click on the folder for your vendor
+1. Click on the folder for your vendor
-- Find the .md file for your CODEC
+2. Find the .md file for your CODEC
-- Click to open it
+3. Click to open it

 Inside, you will find a list of all available Layout-IDs for the selected CODEC with additional info about the system/mainboard it has been created for.